A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 - Consultation: Make full use of the lactation consulting you receive in the hospital after your baby is born.
 If you are able, have a lactation consultant come and visit you in your home to help ensure you and your baby are having the best breastfeeding experience possible.

-- Limits: The key to exclusive breastfeeding is to make sure no other food or liquid is introduced into your baby’s diet.
-This includes formula and water.
+- Avoid Supplements: The key to exclusive breastfeeding is to make sure no other food or liquid is introduced into your baby’s diet.
+This includes formula (unless medically necessary) and water.

 - Feedings at night: Prolactin levels are the highest at night.
 If you are able, nursing or pumping at night will help increase your prolactin levels.